 - Do business with reputable vendors – Before providing any personal or financial information, make sure that you are interacting with a reputable, established vendor.
 Some attackers may try to trick you by creating malicious websites that appear to be legitimate, so you should verify the legitimacy before supplying any information.
 (See Avoiding Social Engineering and Phishing Attacks and Understanding Web Site Certificates for more information.)
 Attackers may obtain a site certificate for a malicious website to appear more authentic, so review the certificate information, particularly the "issued to" information.
 Locate and note phone numbers and physical addresses of vendors in case there is a problem with your transaction or your bill.

 - Use a credit card – There are laws to limit your liability for fraudulent credit card charges, but you may not have the same level of protection for your debit cards.
-Additionally, because a debit card draws money directly from your bank account, unauthorized charges could leave you with insufficient funds to pay other bills.
+Additionally, debit cards draw money directly from bank accounts, unauthorized charges could leave you with insufficient funds to pay other bills.
 You can minimize potential damage by using a single, low-limit credit card to make all of your online purchases.
-Also use a credit card when using a payment gateway such as PayPal, Google Wallet, or Apple Pay.
+Also, use a credit card when using a payment gateway such as PayPal, Google Wallet, or Apple Pay.

 - Check your statements – Keep a record of your purchases and copies of confirmation pages, and compare them to your bank statements.
 If there is a discrepancy, report it immediately.
 (See Preventing and Responding to Identity Theft.)